 Colin Roden is Managing Director, Group Treasury at Westpac.
 He has held that position since 2000.
 He is a member of the Australian Institute of Company Directors.
 Colin is a Macquarie University graduate in Economics and Accounting.
 He serves on a Board for Indigenous youth from remote areas and is a great sponsor of the Sport and Tourism Youth Foundation that supports many of WS NSW’s young members.
 He is also a sponsor of a project for Homeless Women in Byron Bay.
 Colin is a keen marathon runner, and being a good friend of Kurt Fearnley OAM, Colin has run marathons where Kurt competed.
 Colin has been a long term donor of Wheelchair Sports NSW.

 Jim O’Brien – CEO

-Jim has a wide and diverse background in sports management (both disability and able bodied sport) having worked at national, state and club level in full time professional roles for both non-government and government sectors.
+Jim has a wide and diverse background in sports management (both disability and able-bodied sport) having worked at club, state and national-level in full time professional roles for both non-government and government sectors.
 Jim previously served on the Board of the NSW Sports Council for the Disabled and D Sport.
-As well he was on the original Board of the NSW Sports Federation.
+As well, he was on the original Board of the NSW Sports Federation.
 Jim continues to serve on other government committees representing disability sport.
 Jim has been CEO of Wheelchair Sports NSW since 1998 and he is proud of the organisation’s many and varied achievements in that time.
 Jim has a high level of satisfaction working in the charitable section and making a difference to the lives of those with a disability.
 Jim has a Diploma of Physical Education and a Bachelor of Education with Majors, in Physical Education and Sports Management.